tydaeus/notes/python/python_basics.md

 * `len(<string String>)` - returns the length of a string
 * `type(<any Value>)` - returns the type of its argument
 * `print(<string Output>)` - outputs a string to the console
+* `help(identifier)` - returns any inline documentation provided on the identified object
 * `input(<string Prompt>)` - displays `Prompt` as a prompt for input, returns the resulting input (as a string)
 * `min()`, `max()`, and `round()`
 * `map(func, iterable, ...)` - applies func to each element of iterable(s), and returns an iterable map object representing the result